locust580/calcprograms/README.md

 must be in radian mode

 # TRIAREA
-incomplete (maybe?) triangle area calculator choice between 4 different methods of solving for area
+triangle area calculator
+choice between 4 different methods of solving for area:
+-Heron's formula
+-The one with sin(inside angle)
+-Default base * height
+-Triangle portion of a circle sector
+-a little bonus: just a circle sector area

 # TRIG
 my favorite and most comprehensive program to this day